-- Health: I am Moving, I am Learning (IMIL) is filled with quick and easy ideas for integrating movement, nutrition, and healthy habits into everyday life.
-The three goals of IMIL are to increase the quantity of time children routinely spend in moderate to vigorous physical activities (MVPA) to meet national guidelines for physical activity; to improve the quality of structured movement experiences intentionally facilitated by teachers and adults; and to improve healthy nutrition choices for children every day. - Health: The Program has partnered with the University of Guam Cooperative Extension SNAP-Ed program to implement Food Friends/Mighty Moves (FFMM) in many Head Start centers.
-FFMM provides resources and teaching guides to parents and teachers focused on exposing preschool kids to new foods and get them moving.
+- I am Moving, I am Learning (IMIL) is filled with quick and easy ideas for integrating movement, nutrition, and healthy habits into everyday life.
+The three goals of IMIL are to increase the quantity of time children routinely spend in moderate to vigorous physical activities (MVPA) to meet national guidelines for physical activity; to improve the quality of structured movement experiences intentionally facilitated by teachers and adults; and to improve healthy nutrition choices for children every day. - Food Friends/Mighty Moves (FFMM) provides resources and teaching guides to parents and teachers focused on exposing preschool kids to new foods and get them moving.
 Children are given new foods to taste including locally grown fruits and vegetables, and other foods available at a local supermarket.
-They are introduced to locomotor, stability or object control skills along with movement concepts. - Parenting Skills: The Program encourages parent engagement and provide parent-child activities to support child outcomes uses the ReadyRosie Parenting Curriculum.
-Program Staff send ReadyRosie invitations to families via email and/or text.
-Once families accept the invitation, they will start receiving weekly messages with "modeled moment" videos.
-Multiple caregivers in each family can register caregivers can register and receive access including non-custodial parents engaged in co-parenting, grandparents, aunts, uncles, and any other significant adult in the child's life.
-(See page \\\\\ for additional information on ReadyRosie.)
+They are introduced to locomotor, stability or object control skills along with movement concepts.